nerdo/react-component-boilerplate/README.md

 The best way to do this is to...

 1. Ensure you've edited your `project.json` and given your component the proper `name`.
 2. Run `npm link` inside of `/path/to/component/repo`.
 This will allow you to symlink your component via npm using the `name` in `package.json`.
-3. Go to your host app and run `npm link NAME-IN-PACKAGE-JSON`.
+3. Go to your host app and run `npm link the-name-in-package-json`.

 For example: